Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 \subsection{$\pi K$ $\sigma$-term}

-We have already explained in detail in sections~\ref{sec:DR} and \ref{sec:kappa} how dispersion relations are the main tool we have to perform robust extrapolations to the complex $s$-plane.
-Moreover, these integral equations, based on Cauchy's Theorem also allow for stable extrapolations to unphysical regions of the amplitudes where the Mandelstam variables take real values.
-Our results can thus be reliably extrapolated far from the physical regions with precision, whereas an amplitude which has been fitted to data by means of a simple model would produce systematic deviations far from the fitted region.
+Another interesting application of our results is in the calculation of the so-called $\pi K$ $\sigma$-term.
+This requires an extrapolation of the $\pik$ amplitude to an unphysical point, which can be achieved in a robust and model-independent way thanks to our dispersive formalism.

-Out of the many applications of two-hadron systems, one of the most interesting is the calculation of the so-called $\sigma$-terms $\langle H\vert m_q q \bar q \vert H\rangle$, since they give access to the QCD mass terms inside a hadron $H$.
-The $\sigma$-term is nothing but the scalar form factor of the $H$ hadron evaluated at zero momentum transfer, which intuitively is the normalization of the scalar form factor itself.
-Unfortunately, no single scalar hadronic probe is accessible experimentally at low-energies and therefore it has to be implemented by the scattering of two hadrons, one of which is the hadron of interest, which appears also in the final state.
-The simplest possibility is therefore the scattering process $\Phi(q) H(p)\rightarrow \Phi(q') H(p')$, where $\Phi$ is a pseudo-Nambu-Goldstone Boson i.e. $\pi, K ,\eta$, most frequently, a pion.
-Note that in the $t$-channel of this process, the two Goldtone bosons can form a scalar current that would therefore couple to the $H \bar H$ system.
-The use of Goldstone bosons leads to a low-energy theorem \cite{Brown:1971pn}, to be introduced below, that relates the scattering amplitude to the scalar form factor.
+The relevance of $\sigma$-terms is due to their relation to $\langle H\vert m_q q \bar q \vert H\rangle$, which tests the QCD mass terms inside a hadron $H$.
+The $\sigma$-term is nothing but the scalar form factor of the $H$ hadron evaluated at zero momentum transfer, which intuitively yields a contribution to the hadron mass and also sets the normalization of the scalar form factor itself.
+Unfortunately, no single scalar hadronic probe is accessible experimentally at low-energies, and therefore it has to be obtained indirectly through the scattering of two hadrons, one of which is the hadron of interest, which appears also in the final state.
+The simplest possibility is, therefore, the scattering process $\Phi(q) H(p)\rightarrow \Phi(q') H(p')$, where $\Phi$ is a pseudo-Nambu-Goldstone Boson i.e. $\pi, K ,\eta$, most frequently, a pion.
+Note that in the $t$-channel of this process it is possible to exchange two Goldtone bosons to form a scalar current that would therefore couple to the $H \bar H$ system.
+The use of Goldstone bosons leads to a low-energy theorem \cite{Cheng:1970mx,Brown:1971pn}, to be introduced below, that relates the scattering amplitude to the scalar form factor.